Optimal Exploration of New Products under Assortment Decisions: Introduction

 Together, these contributions provide structural insights that translate into prescriptive guidance for platforms.
 Our results show that optimal exploration strategies have clean characterizations which scale naturally from single to multiple entrants, and cannot be replaced by off-the-shelf bandit algorithms.

-\paragraph{Main modeling assumptions.} We make two crucial simplifying modeling assumptions: \emph{undiscounted infinite horizon} and \emph{noiseless learning} (a single review reveals the attraction parameter exactly).
+\paragraph{Main modeling assumptions.} We make two crucial simplifying modeling assumptions: \emph{undiscounted infinite horizon}, \emph{homogeneous entrant priors}, and \emph{noiseless learning} (a single review reveals the attraction parameter exactly).
 Under a finite horizon, it may be optimal not to explore at all due to a short horizon, which reintroduces the question of \emph{whether} to explore.
 Therefore, the infinite horizon assumption ensures that exploration is always necessary, allowing us to isolate the problem of designing optimal exploration policies.
-The noiseless learning assumption is made for simplicity, as the problem is interesting and non-trivial even with this assumption.
+The latter two assumptions are related and are made for simplicity, as the problem is interesting and non-trivial even with these assumptions.
 Relaxing the setting to noisy learning, where each review reveals a noisy signal of the attraction parameter, would require using a finite horizon (as the regret of all policies will be infinite under an infinite horizon), as well as handling heterogeneous entrant priors.
 We make progress in relaxing this assumption in Sections \ref{sec:heterogeneous_priors} and \ref{sec:single_entrant_noisy_obs}, and we further discuss this in future directions in Section~\ref{sec:conclusion}.